norator42/WireViz/docs/syntax.md

   # pinout information
   # at least one of the following must be specified
-  # if more than one is specified, list lenghts must match pincount, and each other
   pincount: <int>    # if omitted, is set to length of specified list(s)
   pins: <List>       # if omitted, is autofilled with [1, 2, ..., pincount]
   pinlabels: <List>  # if omitted, is autofilled with blanks